Scille/parsec-cloud/docs/rfcs/1011-non-blocking-invite-transport.md

 - get greeters
   * for user invitation: all administrators
   * for device invitation: same as claimer id
-  * for shamir invitation: all recipients
+  * for Shamir invitation: all recipients
 - get channel for greeter

 Methods: